For Employers: Guidelines and Policies

 The following policies and guidelines apply to all employers offering part-time or full-time student employment or internship opportunities for UNCW students or alumni.
 Employers, please view the Internship Guidelines and Checklist before posting your internships.The following policies and guidelines apply to all employers offering part-time or full-time student

-The Career Center will post a position, host for on-campus recruiting or register for career events if:
+The Career Center will post a position, host for on-campus recruiting, information table or career events if:

 1. The rate of pay is at least minimum wage ($7.25/hour, effective July 24, 2009).

 2. The employer provides the necessary information needed to post a job vacancy (organization name, products or services provided, compensation information, job description, organization information, etc.).
 Full disclosure to the Career Center and students is required.
 Third Party Recruiters must be representing specific employers who have contracted with them, and will disclose to the Career Center the names of the represented employers.